 Tara's research uses Pierre Bourdieu’s thinking tools to analyse depictions of social mobility and the “divided self” in fiction by Irish writers of working-class origin.
 As part of this, she is writing a novel that examines the experience of class in Northern Ireland.

-She is the author of novels Fodder (Blackstaff Press 2002) and Poets Are Eaten as a Delicacy in Japan (Liberties Press, 2014) and has short stories published in The Glass Shore (New Island Press, 2016) and Female Lines (New Island Press, 2017).
+She has an MA in Creative Writing from Queen’s University Belfast and is the author of novels Fodder (Blackstaff Press 2002) and Poets Are Eaten as a Delicacy in Japan (Liberties Press, 2014) and has short stories published in The Glass Shore (New Island Press, 2016) and Female Lines (New Island Press, 2017).
 Her memoir of depression and recovery, The Upside of Down, is published by Dalzell Press and is available from No Alibis, The Secret Bookshelf and Amazon.